Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Results

-To determine \textsc{Styll}'s effectiveness in providing an adversarial challenge to prior well-established AID models, we perform AID on the style transferred outputs over a large pool of candidate authors ($N$) that includes the source and target authors in the pool amongst many other authors.
+To determine \textsc{Styll}'s effectiveness in providing an adversarial challenge to prior well-established AID models, we perform AID on the style transfer outputs over a large pool of candidate authors ($N$) that includes the source and target authors in the pool amongst many other authors.
 We recreate the retrieval setup from \citet{luar} with $|N| = 111,396$ authors from the ``test\_target'' split\footnote{UAR Embeddings are trained on the ``train\_*'' splits and our source and target authors are from the ``test\_query'' split.} of the Reddit Million User Dataset (MUD) \citep{accountlinking} using UAR Embeddings to rank users in likelihood of them being the author of a given post with a FAISS index \citep{faiss}.
 We measure a variety of common retrieval metrics: \textsc{R@8}, \textsc{MRR}, and \textsc{Mean Rank}.
-We also measure \textsc{Confusion}, a simple percentage of occurrences \textsc{Strap} is able to confuse the AID model into ranking the target author of the style transfer higher than the source author.
+We also measure \textsc{Confusion}, a simple percentage of occurrences \textsc{Styll} is able to confuse the AID model into ranking the target author of the style transfer higher than the source author.
 The results of performing AID can be found in Table \ref{table:uar-retrieval-results}.
-The \textsc{Confusion} metric demonstrates that \textsc{Styll} is able to confuse the AID model well over half the time on the ``Single'' and ``Diverse'' datasets and on the more content-controlled ``Single'' variant, \textsc{Styll} is able to force the AID model to rank the target author within the first 8 results 12-13\% of the time.
-Importantly, we find a significant drop in the \textsc{R@8} metric to near zero for the source author, indicating difficulty in identifying the source author as a candidate after style transfer.
+The \textsc{Confusion} metric demonstrates that \textsc{Styll} is able to confuse the AID model well over 50\% the time on the ``Single'' and ``Diverse'' dataset variants and on the more content-controlled ``Single'' variant, \textsc{Styll} is able to force the AID model to rank the target author within the first 8 results 12-13\% of the time.
+Importantly, across all variants, we find a substantial drop in the \textsc{R@8} metric to near zero for the source author, indicating difficulty in identifying the source author as a candidate after style transfer.
 These results demonstrate \textsc{Styll} has promise in preserving the privacy of an author through obfuscation.